ditlef9/python-nextjs-postgresql-devsecops-gcp/report-pdf-generation/README.md

 ```
 functions-framework         # Added by YOUR_NAME.
 Framework for running Google Cloud Functions locally
 flask                       # Added by YOUR_NAME.
 Micro web framework for building web applications.
-flask-cors                  # Added by YOUR_NAME.
-Enables Cross-Origin Resource Sharing (CORS) in Flask apps.
 google-cloud-storage        # Added by YOUR_NAME.
 Interact with Google Cloud Storage for file operations.
 google-cloud-secret-manager # Added by YOUR_NAME.
 Read and write secrets to Google Cloud
 matplotlib                  # Added by YOUR_NAME.
 Plotting and data visualization library.